ettomatic/condfig/README.md

 Run the app with:
 ```
-foreman
+foreman start
 ```

-Now you can visit the web interface at [http://127.0.0.1:9292/pages](http://127.0.0.1:9292/page).
+The API interface is now available at [http://127.0.0.1:9292/pages](http://127.0.0.1:9292/page).

 # Usage